Digital art of a megalodon shark based on interpretations that it looked like a large modern great white shark.

 Most reconstructions show megalodon looking like an enormous great white shark, Carcharodon carcharias.
 This is now believed to be incorrect.

-O. megalodon likely had a much shorter nose, or rostrum, when compared with the great white, with a flatter, almost squashed jaw.
-Like the blue shark, it also had extra-long pectoral fins to support its weight and size.
+Scientists have found that if you scaled a great white up to megalodon’s size, this animal would likely have trouble swimming.
+Instead, they suggest that megalodon may have had a much slenderer body, possibly with proportions like a lemon shark, making it more efficient in the water.
+O. megalodon also likely had a much shorter nose, or rostrum, when compared with the great white, with a flatter, almost squashed jaw.
+It also had extra-long pectoral fins to support its weight and size.

-'A lot of reconstructions have megalodon looking like a bigger version of the great white shark because for a long time people thought they were related,' explains Emma.
-'We now know that this is not the case, and megalodon is actually from a different lineage of shark of which megalodon was the last member.'
+“A lot of reconstructions have megalodon looking like a bigger version of the great white shark because for a long time people thought they were related,” explains Emma.
+“We now know that this is not the case, and megalodon is actually from a different lineage of shark of which it was the last member.”

 The oldest definitive ancestor of megalodon is a 55-million-year-old shark known as Otodus obliquus, which grew to around 10 metres in length.
-But the evolutionary history of this shark is thought to stretch back to Cretalamna appendiculata, dating to 105 million years old - making the lineage of megalodon over 100 million years old.
+But the evolutionary history of this shark is thought to stretch back to a species of Cretalamna dating back 105 million years – making the lineage of megalodon over 100 million years old.

 Where did the megalodon live?